oznogon/gattaibushido-public/rules/05_coach.md

 Throughout the scene's flow, you should keep on the lookout for ways to pit the character's built-in goals and mid-scene actions against each other.
 The scene should build up to a conflict that puts major character objectives at stake.
 Hopefully this should occur on its own, but you may need to creatively improvise artificial catalysts for direct player-vs-player conflict.

 Make sure they all know that if they ever want to "stop talking and just use the cards," they need to throw the proverbial gauntlet.
-To do this they must take a card from their Stash and slam it face-down on the table, initiating a challenge to their opponent and kicking off a Throwdown.
+To do this they must take a card from their Cache and slam it face-down on the table, initiating a challenge to their opponent and kicking off a Throwdown.

 Once this happens, break out the Throwdown rules (see p.
 SQUARP).
 Encourage them to take sides and back each other up.
 Press the conflict, talk it up, reinforce the near-hopeless desperation of their current situation.
 Let them *go to town* on each other, too.
 If they start to "go there" with their narration, just let it ride - and maybe even push it further!
 Use those emotions to color this scene, as the more intense it gets, the more awesome the rest of the game will be!